Welcome to USA Volleyball's Regional Map

 It is also important that each of the regions seeks to assist both the national and local levels of other member organizations of USA Volleyball in an effort to develop the sport of volleyball to its full potential.
 The regional leadership team should take the initiative to seek out this representation and include them within the RVA structure of governance.
 Each RVA is guaranteed national representation.

-Collectively, the RVAs are entitled to two representatives on the USA Volleyball Board of Directors, each director being elected for a four-year term.
+Collectively, the RVAs are entitled to three representatives on the USA Volleyball Board of Directors, each director being elected for a four-year term.
 Current RVA Directors are John Hughes, Sr. (WE, exp.
-2018) and Ken Cain (SO, exp.
-2016).
+2018) and Donna Donaghy (NC, exp.
+2020) and Mitch Stemm (HO, exp.
+2019).
 The regions continue to provide a most comprehensive volleyball program on a year-round basis to all persons, regardless of age, gender or organization affiliation.
 Persons or organizations, wishing to become involved with volleyball locally, or who are otherwise interested in seeking assistance in some aspect of volleyball in their local organization, are urged to contact their local RVA.